Malik Delgaty

 Justin Lesage (born 29 September 2000), known professionally as Malik Delgaty, is a Canadian actor in gay pornographic films.
 He began working as a stripper at 18 years old in his hometown of Montreal before signing an exclusive contract with Men.com in 2020.
 He was the most searched-for gay pornographic actor online from 2022 to 2024 and has won three GayVN Awards.

 Early life

 Justin Lesage was born on September 29, 2000 in Montreal, Quebec, and is of French Canadian descent.
 He has one sister.
 His father, who had worked as a stripper at the Montreal male strip club Campus starting in 1998, was addicted to cocaine and was absent from much of his childhood due to being in prison.
 Delgaty has stated that he often got into fights and was bullied at school, partly due to his timidity, and transferred schools multiple times as a result.
 His mother soon enrolled him in judo, which he practiced for 10 years and won several championships in.
 At 14 years old, he began working for his uncle, Andre, in construction.
-At 17, according to him, his mother's partner physically and sexually abused toward her, prompting him to move out of her house and to move in with his cousin, Caroline, outside of Montreal.
+At 17, according to him, his mother's partner physically and sexually abused her, prompting him to move out of her house and to move in with his cousin, Caroline, outside of Montreal.